NuclearPhoenixx/RouteryPi/README.md

 Note: Don't forget to edit the GPIO pins according to how you soldered your LEDs!

-## Performance
+## Speed

-**Network speed**

-I tested the RouteryPi under the following conditions:
+I tested my RouteryPi (Raspberry Pi W) under the following conditions:

 ![normal results](https://phoenix1747.github.io/host/normal_result.png)

 One thing to take into consideration is that I (unfairly) tested my 5GHz WiFi which the Raspberry Pi Zero W cannot provide.
 I have to admit the RouteryPi's results are not that great, especially compared to my normal connection.
 But if you don't have a fast connection in the first place, this will be sufficent.
 Although the results seem pretty poor, I tested if you could watch Full HD (1080p) Youtube videos and play a little game like Minecraft on a server and it worked just fine!

 ![routery results](https://phoenix1747.github.io/host/routery_result.png)

-**WiFi Range**

-The WiFi range is pretty good for it's small size.
-Without any external antenna, i.e. only using the tiny onboard antenna, I achieved only slightly less (~2-3m) range than with my ISP's router.
-The overall range depends heavily on walls and is in my case round about 6m (through 3 walls!)

-**Power consumption**

-I will also provide some info about the power consumption.
-Stay tuned!

 ## Optional